PDA

 PDA stands for pathological demand avoidance.
 It describes a pattern where demands, including demands that seem tiny, neutral, or even enjoyable, trigger intense distress and avoidance.
 The National Autistic Society frames it as a proposed profile often discussed in relation to autism, built around extreme demand avoidance as a central characteristic.

-The word "pathological" is the one that bothers people, and understandably so.
-It was chosen in the early 2000s by Elisabeth Newson, the developmental psychologist who first described the profile in peer-reviewed research, and it reflects the clinical language of that era rather than any judgement about the child.
+The word "pathological" bothers people, and understandably so.
+It was chosen by Elisabeth Newson, the developmental psychologist who first described the profile in peer-reviewed research, and it reflects the clinical language of that era rather than any judgement about the child.
 Some people prefer "persistent drive for autonomy" or simply "extreme demand avoidance."
 The label is contested; the experience it describes is not.

-The most helpful way to think about it: for some children, a demand can feel like a loss of control or a threat.
+For some children, a demand feels like a loss of control or a threat.
 The nervous system responds as if it needs to escape.
-The avoidance that follows may look wilful from the outside, but it functions more like threat regulation, the child trying to regain a sense of safety and autonomy.
+The avoidance that follows may look wilful from the outside, but it functions more like threat regulation: the child trying to regain a sense of safety and autonomy.

 Is it a diagnosis?